zho-b/starting/README.md

-A shabby and simple website.
+A shabby and simple website